 Friends of Mt Tam recommends you start out with an Easy hike, before going on a Moderate hike.

 When there is no hike scheduled check the website for updates, there is always a chance one has been scheduled at the last minute.
-For a complete quarterly PDF hike schedule or a map of the trailheads see the left side bar.
+For a complete quarterly PDF hike schedule or a map of the trailheads see the right side bar.

 The latest fire closure information can be obtained by calling the Marin County Fire Dept. recording 415.499.7191.
 In the event of a Mt.
 Tamalpais fire closure, all hikes from Trojan Point, Bootjack, Laurel Dell, Rock Spring and East Peak trailheads will instead start from the Pantoll Ranger Station parking lot.